 <head> of the HTML email).
 Yahoo, Outlook, and even Gmail strip the CSS included in the

 <head> of your HTML.
 In most cases, CSS for email is handled using inline styles.

 Rather than inlining your CSS manually before sending your HTML to Mandrill or when you generate a template, we offer a sending option to inline CSS automatically at the time of send (as long as your message is 256KB or smaller).
 Set this on the Sending Defaults page in your Mandrill account, on a per-message basis using the

 inline_css option (API) or

 X-MC-InlineCSS header (SMTP), or using the Mandrill Rules Engine.

 CSS inlining can be an intensive process and because Mandrill is designed to get your emails out as quickly as possible, the extra processing time to inline CSS can affect delivery speeds.
-If you have a larger template or HTML document, it's best to inline your styles manually or by using a CSS inlining tool as a part of your sending process.
+If you have a larger template or HTML document, we recommend that you inline your styles manually or use the CSS Inliner Tool as a part of your sending process.